 Automated reporting from the web console can save hours of admin – which means you can spend more time making a difference.

 COVID-19 may have thrown a spanner in the charity funding works, but it’s also provided an opportunity to review how you handle spend and expense management.

-Soldo offers not-for-profits a 30% discount to help you streamline your spending and get better control over what’s going where, both now and in the new normal.
+Soldo helps not-for-profits streamline spending and get better control over what’s going where, both now and in the new normal.
 That dream of going cashless is now a reality.